IR 373: Investigating a Bot with Velociraptor (50 pts)

 First examine the date and time on your Windows machine.
 Make sure it is correct.

-If you are using Windows on ARM (a Mac M1 or M2 host), you need to use a different sysmon binary.
-On your Windows machine, in a browser, from this URL, download Sysmon.zip:
+If you are using Windows on ARM (a Mac M1 or later host), you need to manually install sysmon.

 Skip the "Windows.Sysinternals.SysmonInstall" collector below and proceed with "Windows.EventLogs.EvtxHunter".